vmware-archive/hillview/docs/userManual.md

 is counted.
 The number of values that falls within each patch is displayed as a heatmap, where the color intensity indicates the number of points.
-A heatmap where the Y axis is not categorical will also display a line that gives the best linear regression between the values in the two columns.
+A heatmap where the Y axis is not categorical will also display a line that gives the best [linear regression](https://en.wikipedia.org/wiki/Linear_regression). between the values in the two columns.

 *TODO* discuss missing values.